waveform-computing/compoundpi/docs/protocol.rst

 LEVELS
 ======

-**Syntax:** LEVELS *brightness contrast saturation*
+**Syntax:** LEVELS *brightness contrast saturation exposure_comp*

-The :ref:`protocol_levels` command changes the camera's brightness, contrast, and saturation levels.
-The new levels are given as integer numbers between 0 and 50 for brightness, or -100 to 100 for contrast and saturation.
+The :ref:`protocol_levels` command changes the camera's brightness, contrast, saturation, and exposure compensation levels.
+The new levels are given as integer numbers between 0 and 50 for brightness, -100 to 100 for contrast and saturation, and -24 to 24 for exposure compensation (where increments of 6 represent 1 exposure stop).

 An OK response is expected with no data.